Making Mock Recalls a routine business practice – A step-by-step guide

 If you’re trying to gauge the efficacy of your recall plan, systems, and processes, you can’t cheat by broadcasting to your organization that it’s going to happen.
 Like a fire drill, it needs to be conducted randomly, so that everyone treats it with the same seriousness they would in the case of the real thing.

 So, on the appointed day, we recommend selecting one or more products and lot number(s) to be used for the mock recall.
-From there, provide a reason for the recall (stating this is a Mock Recall is okay).
-There are a variety of mock product recall scenarios (from widely distributed products to more targeted), and although you don’t want to incite a panic, you shouldn’t pick something that is too narrowly focused in scope.
+From there, provide a reason for the recall (stating this is a mock recall is okay).
+There are a variety of mock product recall scenarios (from widely distributed products to more targeted ones), and although you don’t want to incite a panic, you shouldn’t pick something that is too narrowly focused in scope.
 Testing different days of the week, hours of the day, multiple locations, regions, or even time zones are all good ideas.

 Challenge your team.
 By doing so, you can accurately test how prepared your team and supply chain is for the real thing.